allista/hangar/README.md

 * An asteroid can also be stored in a hangar.
 If it fits, of course.
 * Interface:
     * Hangars are controlled with a dedicated GUI
-    * For the vessels that do not have any hangars the GUI shows their volume and dimensions
+    * For the vessels that do not have any hangars the GUI shows their volume and dimensions.
+In Editor there's also an option to display arrows that indicate vessel's orientation, which is helpful in rover design.
     * A vessel can have multiple hangars.
 Provided GUI allows easy switching between them by highlighting the hangar that is currently selected
 * In addition, several other parts are provided:
     * Powerfull 5-way RCS thrusters for Spaceport